Joe-Collins-1986/travel-app/README.md

    ---

    #### Map Country Hover
-   Due to the size of the map it was not aesthetically pleaseing to add naems to each country via the svg file.
-However, the client wanted to ensure that users could locate the counties they were looking for and therefore JS was used to add a hover function to the map which would should the country mame that the mouse is over.
-This can be seen in the top right corner.
+   Due to the size of the map it was not aesthetically pleasing to add names to each country via the svg file.
+However, the client wanted to ensure that users could locate the countries they were looking for and therefore JS was used to add a hover function to the map which would should the country name that the mouse is over.
+This country name can be seen in the top right corner.
    <br>

    ---